Japanese Maples: Our Favorites for Fall 2022

 No matter what space you have to work with, or what your gardening style may be, there is likely a maple for you.
 Cultivars can be short, tall, yellow, purple, red, orange, or green, have small leaves or big leaves, be weeping or upright, or both weeping and upright; we think you get the point.
 Versatile, elegant, and consistently interesting, Japanese maples are the perfect statement tree.
 Well suited for the Northwest climate, these maples offer a lot of vibrance without a lot of maintenance.
 Interested in brightening up your fall season?

 So come by Sky and take one of our maples home!
-Our Japanese Maple List for Fall 2022 covers all the varieties we are stocking this year.
 If you’ve got a specific variety in mind, ensure a successful trip by calling or emailing us ahead of time to check availability and prices.
 Our friendly and knowledgeable nursery staff are here to help with all your questions or concerns.

 Written by Olivia Sasson, Edited by Sarah Oakes